 - Blood testing—You will be asked to sit.
-An area inside your elbow will be cleaned with an antiseptic wipe.
+An area inside your elbow will be cleaned.
 A large band will be tied around your arm.
 The needle will then be inserted into a vein.
 A tube will collect the blood from the needle.
 The band on your arm will be removed.
-After all the blood is collected, the needle will be removed.
+Once all the blood is collected, the needle will be removed.
 Some gauze will be placed over the site to help stop bleeding.
 You may also be given a bandage to place over the site.
 The process takes about 5-10 minutes.
-The blood will be tested to see if it reacts to certain substances.
+The blood will be tested to see if it reacts to certain items.

-- Skin testing—The suspected cause of your allergic reaction will be applied directly to your skin.
-It may be applied with a shallow scratch or with a skin-prick needle.
-The needle will push the substance into the upper layer of your skin.
-For every allergen tested, you will have a separate scratch or skin prick.
+- Skin testing—A small sample of an allergen will be placed just under the skin.
+It may be placed with a shallow scratch or with a skin-prick needle.
+There will be a separate scratch or skin prick for each allergen.
 Redness and swelling will appear if you are allergic.
-It usually takes about 15-20 minutes to appear.
-This may be followed by intradermal testing.
-In this case, the allergen is placed deeper into the skin.
+It takes about 15 to 20 minutes to show.
+An allergen that caused a reaction may then be placed deeper into the skin for a second test.